NeAR: Coupled Neural Asset-Renderer Stack: Abstract

 \section{Abstract}

-Neural asset authoring and neural rendering have emerged as fundamentally disjoint threads: one generates digital assets using neural networks for traditional graphics pipelines, while the other develops neural renderers that map conventional assets to images.
-However, the potential of jointly designing the asset representation and renderer remains largely unexplored.
-We argue that coupling them can unlock an end-to-end learnable graphics stack with benefits in fidelity, consistency, and efficiency.
-In this paper, we explore this possibility with \textbf{NeAR}: a Coupled Neural Asset–Renderer Stack.
-On the \textbf{asset} side, we build on Trellis-style Structured 3D Latents and introduce a lighting-homogenized neural asset: from a casually lit input, a rectified-flow backbone predicts a Lighting-Homogenized SLAT that encodes geometry and intrinsic material cues in a compact, view-agnostic latent.
-On the \textbf{renderer} side, we design a lighting-aware neural renderer that uses this neural asset, along with explicit view embeddings and HDR environment maps, to achieve real-time, relightable rendering.
-We validate NeAR on four tasks: (1) G-buffer–based forward rendering, (2) random-lit single-image reconstruction, (3) unknown-lit single-image relighting, and (4) novel-view relighting.
-Our coupled stack surpasses state-of-the-art baselines in both quantitative metrics and perceptual quality.
+Neural asset authoring and neural rendering have traditionally evolved as disjoint paradigms: one generates digital assets for fixed graphics pipelines, while the other maps conventional assets to images.
+However, treating them as independent entities limits the potential for end-to-end optimization in fidelity and consistency.
+In this paper, we bridge this gap with \textbf{NeAR}, a \textbf{Coupled Neural Asset--Renderer Stack}.
+We argue that co-designing the asset representation and the renderer creates a robust "contract" for superior generation.
+On the \textbf{asset} side, we introduce the \textbf{Lighting-Homogenized SLAT (LH-SLAT)}.
+Leveraging a rectified-flow model, NeAR lifts casually lit single images into a canonical, illumination-invariant latent space, effectively suppressing baked-in shadows and highlights.
+On the \textbf{renderer} side, we design a \textbf{lighting-aware neural decoder} tailored to interpret these homogenized latents.
+Conditioned on HDR environment maps and camera views, it synthesizes relightable 3D Gaussian splats in real-time without per-object optimization.
+We validate NeAR on four tasks: (1) G-buffer-based forward rendering, (2) random-lit reconstruction, (3) unknown-lit relighting, and (4) novel-view relighting.
+Extensive experiments demonstrate that our coupled stack outperforms state-of-the-art baselines in both quantitative metrics and perceptual quality.
 We hope this coupled asset-renderer perspective inspires future graphics stacks that view neural assets and renderers as co-designed components instead of independent entities.